lorne-luo/codetest/README.md

 ```

 ## Analysis
 After you've implemented your solution, try answering the following questions.
-We're not really lookg for a particular answer; we're more interested in how well you understand your choices, and how well you can justify them.
+We're not really looking for a particular answer; we're more interested in how well you understand your choices, and how well you can justify them.

 - How did you implement your solution?
 - Why did you implement it this way?